 I’m writing this on the plane from SFO to PDX.
 Getting to airports and planes are a pain, but there’s always something peaceful about being strapped into my seat, 30,000 feet up in the air, with my fate already decided for me and out of my control.
-My body, heart and mind are completely exhausted, and I’d love nothing more than to fall into my bed and cry out all my feelings until there’s nothing left but numbness and a mascara-smeared, snotted up pillow.
+My body, heart, and mind are completely exhausted, and I’d love nothing more than to fall into my bed and cry out all my feelings until there’s nothing left but numbness and a mascara-smeared, snotted up pillow.

 Up until now, I hadn’t completely accepted the breakup, even though I knew that hoping for a different outcome would only be setting myself up for disappointment.
 I didn’t want to heal yet because I still missed him so much, or maybe it was just the memories.
-I went to San Francisco anyway and had the most wonderful and bittersweet last moments with him, a week that ended with my heart broken all over again (But I’m okay, because I still love San Francisco.)
+I went to San Francisco anyway and had the most wonderful and bittersweet last moments with him, a week that ended with my heart breaking all over again.

-I’ll own this sadness, force ALL of it up to the surface, until I don’t have any left.
-Eventually I’ll realize that no amount of tears will bring him back, and there are bigger and better things for me to do.
+I’ll own this sadness, force ALL of it up to the surface until I don’t have any left.
+Eventually, I’ll realize that no amount of tears will bring him back, and there are bigger and better things for me to do.
 Carrying around heartache around gets heavy, and it’ll be time to let go.
 I don’t want to waste any more time moping over a relationship that he probably doesn’t even think about.